sdbeng/sdbeng/README.md

 ** 07-2021: Happy Summer!!!
 I'm currently working on Full Stack App with NodeJS and mongoDB

 Good News!!!
 I've started Concord Bootcamp meetup!
-Check out my linkedin profile and come join us 🙌
+We will start our Wednesday meetings on 7-28-2021, check out my linkedin profile and come join us!! 🙌

 ** 03-2021: WIP on a nextjs e-commerce application 📐